zhaque/django-saaskit-todo/README.txt

 --------------------
 Versions
 --------------------

+1.1 -   Completion date was set properly when checking items off a list, but not when saving from an Item
+        detail page.
+Added a save method on Item to fix.
+Fixed documentation bug re: context_processors.
+        Newly added comments are now emailed to everyone who has participated in a thread on a task.

 1.0.1 - When viewing a single task that you want to close, it's useful to be able to comment on and
         close a task at the same time.
 We were using django-comments so these were different models